Integralist/integralist.co.uk/content/posts/project-management-in-five-minutes.md

 🤔 Understand the requirements, and specifically why they are important.

 - If you don't understand the project values, then you'll have a hard time building something that benefits your users.
+- Does the project even _align_ with your team's mission statement/responsibilities?
+You should be focused on building things that bring value to your stakeholders.

 📝 Create simple/high-level Gherkin [user stories](#user-stories)